shreypilot/Apni-Rasoi/README.md

 - Render your UI with actual API data.
 - Make Search functionality work.
 - Make a Login Logout button that  toggles with a state.
->  Note: Please enable CORS on your browser before accessing the FoodFire application.
+>  Note: Please enable CORS on your browser before accessing the Apni Rasoi application.
 Download the Allow CORS chrome extension.